Partially Observable Szilard Engines: Constructing minimally dissipative memories

-\end{widetext} values, it is never the case that there is no residual volume in any of the other memory states (as there would be for a deterministic coarse graining).
+While certain memory states dominate for certain $x$ values, it is never the case that there is no residual volume in any of the other memory states (as there would be for a deterministic coarse graining).
 As a result, for odd numbers of states, when $x=0$ is measured, there is a chance that the chosen protocol, $\Lambda(m)$, will move the piston in the work medium.
 This is not immediately expected or intuitive, but it makes sense when {\it both} the minimal cost and the maximal possible gain are taken into account.

-The mapping from observations to memory visualized here is highly nontrivial, and could not easily have been discovered without the use of the iterative algorithm (Sec. \ref{IB-alg-text}).
-Due to space limitations, only five $x$ positions are displayed in Fig. \ref{pistons-codebook}, but remember that they are drawn, in principle, out of a continuum.
-A movie, changing with $\tau$, to greater resolution in $x$ is supplied online \footnote{See supplementary material at [] for a movie of the visualization of the physical codebook displayed in Fig. \ref{pistons-codebook}, to higher precision in $x$ and $\tau$.}.}
+The mapping from observations to memory visualized here is highly nontrivial, and could not easily have been discovered without the use of the iterative algorithm (section \ref{IB-alg-text}).
+Due to space limitations, only five $x$ positions are displayed in figure \ref{pistons-codebook}, but remember that they are drawn, in principle, out of a continuum.
+A movie, changing with $\tau$, to greater resolution in $x$ is supplied online \footnote{See supplementary material at [\url{https://stacks.iop.org/NJP/24/073031/mmedia}] for a movie of the visualization of the physical codebook displayed in figure \ref{pistons-codebook}, to higher precision in $x$ and $\tau$.}.